Your cart

 Ultimate Guide to Waterproofing Your Bathroom

-Water damage is a homeowner's nightmare, especially when it targets the bathroom - a place constantly exposed to moisture.
-Properly waterproofing your bathroom not only keeps it dry and mold-free but also ensures its longevity.
-Dive into this guide to discover how to protect your bathroom from the threats of water damage.
+Water damage is a homeowner's nightmare, mainly when it targets the bathroom - a place constantly exposed to moisture.
+Properly waterproofing your bathroom keeps it dry and mould-free and ensures its longevity.

 1. Understand the Need:

 • Why Waterproof?
-Regular exposure to moisture can lead to mold, mildew, and structural damages in your bathroom.
-Waterproofing prevents these issues, maintaining the bathroom's aesthetics and functionality.
+Regular exposure to moisture can lead to mould, mildew, and structural damage in your bathroom.
+Waterproofing prevents these issues and maintains the bathroom's aesthetics and functionality.

 2. Identify Key Areas:

-• Ceilings: If your shower produces a lot of steam, the ceiling can be affected as well.
+• Ceilings: If your shower produces a lot of steam, the ceiling can also be affected.

-• Joints and Seams: The points where the wall meets the floor or the tub meets the wall are especially vulnerable.
+• Joints and Seams: The points where the wall meets the floor or the shower tray edge meets the wall are especially vulnerable.

 3. Choose the Right Materials:

-• Waterproofing Membrane: This is a protective layer (like REVESTECH DRY 50 BANDA) that is applied before tiles.
+• Waterproofing Membrane: This protective layer (like REVESTECH DRY 50 BANDA) is applied before tiles.
 It acts as a shield against water penetration.

 • Sealants: Essential for gaps and joints.
 Ensure you choose a waterproof sealant suitable for bathroom conditions.